 As described above, certain public utility commissions, regulatory agencies, and other governmental authorities in all of our markets have issued orders that impact the way we have historically acquired customers, such as door to door marketing.
 Our reduced marketing resulted in significantly reduced customer acquisition costs during the twelve months ended December 31, 2021 and 2020, respectively, compared to historical amounts.

 Our gradual increase of marketing efforts as restrictions have been lifted resulted in increased marketing and customer acquisition costs, although still lower compared to historical amounts.
-We expect our customer acquisition costs with respect to door to door marketing to slowly return to historic levels.
-We are incurring costs related to other manners of marketing, such as online marketing.
+Customer acquisition costs with respect to door to door marketing returned back to pre-Covid-19 historic levels in 2022.